Hi, Infidelity: Reviews

 Eric Goldman of IGN gave the episode a 7.8 out of 10, indicating that it was "good", but his review was mixed.
 Comparing it with the rest of the season, he opined that it suffered from some of the same problems of previous episodes.
 He thought that the actions of many of the characters in "Hi, Infidelity" were out of character or unrealistic.
 While writing that "the rape storyline is still not feeling nearly as weighty as it should," he praised the development of the rape mystery for hinting that there were larger forces at work.
 Price Peterson of TV.com gave a positive review, praising the case-of-the-week's emotional connection to Veronica for "[raising] the stakes" and Piz's increased role.
 He also believed that all the series regulars, excluding Wallace, had an important and interesting role to play.
 Television Without Pity gave the episode an "A", which is one of its highest ratings given for the season.

 Alan Sepinwall praised the episode compared to the first few episodes of the season, writing it balanced Veronica's character traits well, including her jealousy and generosity.
 He also wrote that it showed her as a character with some "baser instincts", giving the scene with Jeff as an example.
 Rowan Kaiser, writing for The A.V.
 Club, gave a mixed review.
-The reviewer was very critical of what he called the "'radical feminist fakes her own rape'" storyline, but he praised the episode as the first one of the third season to make the college setting feel natural.
+The reviewer was very critical of what she called the "'radical feminist fakes her own rape'" storyline, but she praised the episode as the first one of the third season to make the college setting feel natural.
 Although he thought that the case-of-the-week contributed to his overall positive view of the episode, he thought that "it's mostly the little things that make it work", pointing out Piz's increased role as an example.